Can I share a concern with you? Too many people want to learn how to become an entrepreneur just because it seems cool.

 - Ido Portal (watch this documentary about growth through movement)

-- Eckhart Tolle (in this recent talk Eckhart puts some common neurotic tendencies which entrepreneurs tend to suffer from under a microscope)
+- Eckhart Tolle (in this talk Eckhart puts some common neurotic tendencies which entrepreneurs tend to suffer from under a microscope)

 I find that the mere act of exploring the ideas of these people magnetizes me toward an inner place which feel more “right.”